 Institutions seeking accreditation of their TH&E (tourism, hospitality, events and culinary arts) education programmes and membership of THE-ICE must meet THE-ICE Standards of Excellence.

-The process involves two stages: Pre-Accreditation and Full Accreditation.
+The process involves two stages: Pre-accreditation and Accreditation.

-The first step in the Pre-Accreditation process is the completion of an Institutional Profile, which will be evaluated by THE-ICE Executive Team.
-If the applicant institution meets the Standards of Excellence and membership criteria, they will be invited to apply as a Full Member in the first instance.
+The first step in the Pre-accreditation process is the completion of an Institutional Profile, which will be evaluated by THE-ICE Executive Team.
+If the applicant institution meets the Standards of Excellence and membership criteria, they will be invited to apply as an Accredited Member in the first instance.

-With the approval of the applicant institution, the Full Accreditation Assessment Report and Full Site Audit Report are presented to THE-ICE Board of Directors.
-With the approval of THE-ICE Board, the applicant institution is invited to become a Full Member of THE-ICE.
-As a Full Member, programmes are accredited for a minimum period of five years, after which Re-Accreditation is required to maintain accreditation and membership of THE-ICE.
+With the approval of the applicant institution, the Accreditation Assessment Report and Site Audit Report are presented to THE-ICE Board of Directors.
+With the approval of THE-ICE Board, the applicant institution is invited to become a Member of THE-ICE.
+As a Member, programmes are accredited for a minimum period of five years, after which Re-accreditation is required to maintain accreditation and membership of THE-ICE.